Skip to content

 ],

-// The 'guide' is the object drawn at the mouse position as a new line
+// That is the object drawn at the end of a new link as it is being dragged.

 // Automatically increases the node size to accommodate its ports so both